 I love a good protein bar and often make my own.
 But sometimes I shop for them too, and stock my pantry with them so I have some on hand.
 When I do buy packaged foods, I’m pretty particular about what ingredients make up the product.
 As you should be, too, since you are on track for eating healthy and living well.

 What are some of the things I look for when shopping the aisles?
-Protein content, of course, lots of fiber, and low sodium.
+Protein content, of course, lots of fiber, whole food ingredients, and low sodium.
 Yummy additions like nuts and pumpkin seeds are bonuses as well.
 What to avoid?
-Well, too much added sugar and sketchy ingredients to start.
+Well, too much added sugar (you want to keep blood sugar levels healthy) and sketchy ingredients to start.
 But we’ll get more into that below!